Lakatosska/react-burger/README.md

 # Stellar Burgers

-Space burger app on React
+Space burger app on React with registration, personal account page and order feed.

 ## Technologies used